nuxeo/doc.nuxeo.com-content/src/userdoc/adding-features/nuxeo-multi-tenant.md

 It takes two steps to make a user a tenant administrator.

-**Step 1: Edit the user's properties to associate him with a tenant:**
+**Step 1: Edit the user's properties to associate them with a tenant:**

-1. Click on the **Admin** main tab, and then on the **Users & groups** tab.
+1. Click on the **Admin** main tab, and then on the **Users & groups** tab.<br/>
     The members management interface opens on the user directory search form.
-2. Search a user and click on the user's name to open his or her card.
+2. Search a user and click on the user's name to open their card.<br/>
     The user's card is displayed.
 3. Click on the **Edit** tab.
 4. In the **Tenant ID** list, select the domain you want the user to be an administrator of.
     ![]({{file name='multi-tenant-user-card.png'}} ?w=350,border=true)
-5. Click on the **Save** button.
+5. Click on the **Save** button.<br/>
-    The **View** tab is displayed with your modifications.
+    The **View** tab is displayed with your modifications.<br/>
     The user now has access to the tenant.
-You now need to declare him as an administrator of the tenant.
+You now need to declare them as an administrator of the tenant.

 **Step 2: Declare the user as a tenant administrator:**

 1. On the domain root, click on the **Manage** tab.
 2. In the first tab **Tenant isolation**, type the username, first name or last name of the user you want to be an administrator.
-    To make all the members of a group administrators, type the group's name.
-    The names of the users or groups corresponding to the typed characters are automatically displayed as you type.
+    The names of the users corresponding to the typed characters are automatically displayed as you type.
     ![]({{file name='multi-tenant-admin-search.png'}} ?w=350,border=true)
 3. Click on the user you want to give permissions to.
 4. Click on **Save**.